 4.7.6 Public Interest Commitments.
 Registrar will also include in its Registration Agreement a specific provision prohibiting Registrants from distributing malware, abusively operating botnets, phishing, piracy, trademark or copyright infringement, fraudulent or deceptive practices, counterfeiting, or otherwise engaging in any activity contrary to any applicable law.
 Registrar must also provide Registrant with a description of potential consequences for such activities, including suspension of the domain name.

-4.7.7 Registry as Third-Party Beneficiary.
-Registry is a third party beneficiary of the Registration Agreement.
-Registrar acknowledges that Registry is a third party beneficiary of the Registration Agreement, entitled to enforce its rights vested by the Registration Agreement; and must include this fact in the Registration Agreement.
-The rights vested in Registry as beneficiary of the Registration Agreement shall survive the termination or expiration of said Registration Agreement.
+4.7.7 Registry as Third-Party Beneficiary.Registry is a third party beneficiary of the Registration Agreement.
+Registrar acknowledges that Registry is a third party beneficiary of the Registration Agreement, entitled to enforce the rights vested by the policy compliance provisions of the Registration Agreement.
+Registry shall in no case benefit from this provision to engage the registrar’s customers for domain name registration marketing oriented activities

 4.7.8 Verification of Compliance